run-llama/llama-hub/llama_hub/tools/waii/README.md

 # Waii Tool

-This tool connects to Waii-managed database, which allows generic SQL queries, do performance analyze, describe a SQL query, and more.
+This tool connects to database connections managed by Waii, which allows generic SQL queries, do performance analyze, describe a SQL query, and more.

 ## Usage

-First you need to create a waii.ai account, you request an account from [here](https://waii.io/).
+First you need to create a waii.ai account, you request an account from [here](https://waii.ai/).

 Initialize the tool with your account credentials:

 ```python
 from llama_hub.tools.waii import WaiiToolSpec

 waii_tool = WaiiToolSpec(
     url="https://tweakit.waii.ai/api/",